-Run by verifiers Rob Blake and Nick Obern, the day started with introductions from the 20 or so assessors from around the south east England region.
+Run by verifiers Rob Blake and Nick Obern, the day started with introductions from the 20 or so assessors from around the south-east England region.
 It was good to catch up with Martin Ray from Plumpton College and Rob Wood from Merrist Wood College.
-Denise Taylor Trotman from City & Guilds was also presenting , and informed us that of the 660 City & Guild Assessors there are 285 for chainsaw with 220 for pesticide.
+Denise Taylor Trotman from City & Guilds was also presenting and informed us that of the 660 City & Guild Assessors there are 285 for a chainsaw with 220 for pesticide.

 Denise reminded assessors that a new assessor manual is out soon, with the changes highlighted at the front.
 One new section – fitness to operate is reproduced below:

 Assessors need to be reasonably fit, both physically and mentally when carrying out assessments as they are responsible for the safety of the candidate.
 There may be occasions where the Assessor has to step in, in order to support the candidate.
 Assessors are required to inform the Centre and City & Guilds when they are taking prescribed medication which may affect their ability to operate machinery safely or assess and support a candidate operating machinery.

 Husqvarna support material was distributed and discussed, and whilst the working with a chainsaw manual didn’t exactly match the schedule it was well used by the group in their training courses.

 NPTC Risk Assessment documentation was discussed at length, with problems identified by non-technical auditors and verifiers alike.
 The upshot being for those few assessors not filling in every box on the form this would no longer be tolerated.
 Historically the hazard box was used to record the relevant hazards, risks and controls relevant to the assessment being taken as listed in what was called a generic risk assessment, this was later changed to a hazard table covering all possible assessment activities that are still in use today, albeit it’s less easy to draw out those chainsaw related hazards.